EldarShayahmetov/Mocap-Studio/README.md

 ## Calibration

-Calibration is performed with a T-shap stick with markers at the ends
+Calibration is performed with a T-shape stick with markers at the ends

 ![](Images/3.PNG)